bezurn004/Obsi-Forge-Apedia/Moves/Asset/_Asset Moves.md

 The Asset moves are created from the associated assets to make the presentation of abilities in-line with the moves documentation style.

-*Look for any source material to put here if needed*
+#consider *Look for any source material to put here if needed*

 #Pedia/Moves/Asset